ansys/pypim/README.rst

 The PIM API is intended to be as simple as possible to be adaptable in a variety of network and software infrastructures.
 Using this API does not require any knowledge of its infrastructure.
 You need only know which product to start and which API the product exposes.
-The API itself exposes very few features and assumes that all the configuration is set on a server.
+The PIM API itself exposes very few features and assumes that all the configuration is set on a server.

 The PIM API is not intended to manage stateless services, to be a job management